MahaSaad12/AI_Robotics/README.md

 ## Scientific Context

-This project supports the academic thesis:
+This project supports the academic Report:

 **"View Planning for 3D Multi-Camera Calibration with an Industrial Robot"**
 by Maha Saad — FAU Erlangen-Nürnberg, 2025